Chemaclass/chemaclass.com/content/blog/2024-11-17-verified-git-commits.md

 ## What are verified commits?

-A verified commit is basically a Git commit that's signed by the author using a digital signature.
+A verified commit is basically a Git commit that is signed by the author using a digital signature.
 This signature proves that the commit actually came from the person who says they made it.
-Tools like GPG (GNU Privacy Guard) let you attach this signature to your commits.
+Tools like [GPG (GNU Privacy Guard)](https://gnupg.org/) let you attach this signature to your commits.

 If you're using platforms like GitHub, you'll notice a little "Verified" badge next to commits that are signed properly.
 It's a quick way to show that the commit is authentic.